Career or contribution - title

 Rediscover the pleasure of scientific discovery

-A scientist with binoculars representing the rediscovery of joyfull scientific discovery
+scientist with binoculars representing the rediscovery of scientific pleasure

 If you are already intensely focused on career development, do not lose sight of the pleasures of scientific discovery.
 If you pursue scientific discovery only for academic accolades and an attractive position, you will experience an emotionally empty career.